product-lines

 MRO Products

 MRO is an acronym for Maintenance, Repair & Operations supplies.
-MRO Products generally fall into two categories: (1) the products used for the upkeep of hte manufacturing facility; and (2) the products consumed in the production process, but which do not become part of the end products.
+MRO Products generally fall into two categories: (1) the products used for the upkeep of the manufacturing facility; and (2) the products consumed in the production process, but which do not become part of the end products.
 MRO Products encompass a wide assortment of products that include, but are not limited to the following:

 Safety Products